Ariel2001a/cloud-storage-system/README.md

 * Get command tests - file creation test, folder creation test .
 * Search command tests - single match, no match and multiple match tests.
 * Delete command tests - simple delete for successfull delete and illegal delete for an attempt to delete a file that do not exist.
-* Sockers tests - These tests verify that the server correctly accepts clients, handles multiple clients in order, and properly manages cases where some client connections fail.
+* Sockets tests - These tests verify that the server correctly accepts clients, handles multiple clients in order, and properly manages cases where some client connections fail.

 ![tests passed image](images/tests_passed.png)